steveglumify/share/Notes for CS0-003.md

 .9 and .14 results swapped in scan result

 EOS details for Debian 12.2 are a bit messed up in the lab instructions

+## IoC detection and analysis

+Command to add  administrator needs /add not /all

+## Performing playbook incident response

+Hash will only validate if generated using openSSL - ie CLI-CP method due to case mismatch

+## Using file analysis techniques

+Hint:

+`strings -n 21 sample.*ext*`

+will only show strings 21 chars or longer

+`md5sum 4-kwsrch-ext3/ext3-img-kw-1.dd >> 4-kwsrch-ext3-hash.txt`

+Take care to append ie >>

+`less imageout.txt`

+String 'slacker' may or may not be present depending on screen resolution

+In Hexedit - strange behaviour for search - full screen mode didn't change behaviour.
+Just pressed W ???